tobinP/3DModelPicker/README.md

 ## Image Tracking

-1. Display the image named "good-contrast.jpg" on a computer screen
+1. Display this image on a computer screen
 <img src=https://github.com/tobinP/3DModelPicker/assets/12635217/7102b3e4-cb84-4b4f-b721-0c396f5cac04 width=50%>

-2. Point the display that the image and see the 3D pink sphere display above the image
+2. Point the iphone at the image and see the 3D pink sphere display above the image

 https://github.com/tobinP/3DModelPicker/assets/12635217/198a8d95-4a55-4287-96bb-73f219af51c2